-Prerequisite: IND 101, IND 105 and IND 106 with grades of "C" or better.

-Recommended Corequisite: IND 103.
+Prerequisite: IND 100, IND 101 and IND 106 with grades of "C" or better, or consent of instructor.
+Recommended Coreauisite: IND 103.

-IND 103 Furniture History (3-0) 3 hrs
+IND 103 Furniture History (3-0)

 Surveys furniture, design motifs and structures from antiquity to the present.
 Studies authentic designs and their relationship to contemporary applications.
 Examines the basis for determining the taste level and quality of reproductions and adaptations to the market today.